oacob1/oacob1.github.io/about.md

 ---
-title: Colophon
+title: Bo Cao (Pronounce as ts'ao).
 permalink: /about/
 layout: page
-excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
+excerpt: Hey there, I'm a not-so-bad programmer.
 comments: false
 ---

-He's a student from Banyuwangi, living in Jogjakarta. the blog for documentation about his programming 🎒 journey, running on jekyll, hosting on [now.sh](http://now.sh) and using his own theme, he name it <a href="https://github.com/piharpi/jekyll-klise" target="_blank" rel="noopener">klisé</a>, he also loves to learning web technology; but he often forgot, that a reason why him doing the writing.
+A not-so-bad programmer, a decent husband and moving towards an awesome dad!
+This site serves as an all-in-one blog out of my head, running on jekyll, hosting on [Github Pages](https://pages.github.com/) and using [jekyll-klise](https://github.com/piharpi/jekyll-klise) theme.

-If you have a question about him or else, just send a letter to him.
+If you want to connect with me, go check my [LinkedIn](https://www.linkedin.com/in/bo-cao/).

-You can [report](http://github.com/piharpi/jekyll-klise/issues/new) if there is an broken link(s) or somethings else.
+You can [report](http://github.com/oacob1/oacob1.github.io/issues/new) if there is an broken link(s) or somethings else.

-##### may u needs ✨
+##### Let's connect! ✨

 - {{ site.author.email }}
 - github.com/{{ site.author.github }}